NeoSpark314/godot_oculus_quest_toolkit/README.md

 # Licensing
 The Godot Oculus Quest Toolkit and the demo scenes in this repository are licensed under an MIT License.
-The Oculus Touch controller 3d models and the Oculus Mobile SDK contained in this repository are copyright Oculus, see http://oculus.com for license information.
+The Oculus Touch controller 3d models the hand model and the Oculus Mobile SDK contained in this repository are copyright Oculus, see http://oculus.com for license information.
 The Roboto font used is licensed under an Apache License and available at https://github.com/google/roboto.